Capital Acquisitions Tax

 - Dwelling houses, which are the only or main residence of the beneficiary (subject to certain conditions).

-The gift/inheritance of a private dwelling house is exempt from CAT provided:
+The inheritance of a private dwelling house is exempt from CAT provided:

-- The beneficiary has continuously lived in the house as his only or main residence for 3 years prior to the date of the gift/inheritance.
+- The beneficiary has continuously lived in the house as his only or main residence for 3 years prior to the date of the inheritance.

-- At the date of the gift/inheritance, the beneficiary is not beneficially entitled to any other dwelling house or to any interest in another dwelling house.
+- At the date of the inheritance, the beneficiary is not beneficially entitled to any other dwelling house or to any interest in another dwelling house.

-- If the beneficiary is under 55, he must either continue to live in the house for 6 years after the date of the gift/inheritance or in the event of sale, invest the proceeds of sale in another dwelling which will be his only or main residence, to avoid a clawback.
+- If the beneficiary is under 65, he/she must either continue to live in the house for 6 years after the date of the inheritance or in the event of sale, invest the proceeds of sale in another dwelling which will be his/her only or main residence, to avoid a clawback.

 - It is not necessary for individuals to be related in order to avail of this relief.